formlio/forml/docs/io.rst

 Data Payloads
 -------------

-In line with the overall architecture, ForML is designed to be as much data format agnostic as possible.
+In line with the overall architecture, ForML is designed to be as data format agnostic as possible.
 Conceptually, there are several scopes involving payload exchange requiring compatibility with the passing data.

 Internal Payload Exchange
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Payload-wise, the core ForML runtime is pretty generic, dealing only with few tiny interfaces to handle the necessary exchange with absolutely minimal footprint.
+Payload-wise, the core ForML runtime is pretty generic, dealing only with a few tiny interfaces to handle the necessary exchange with an absolutely minimal footprint.
 Following is the list of the involved core payload types:

 +------------------------+------------------------+------------------------------------------------+